 Earlier in the day, I’d also stopped by Fort Ancient, the site after which the entire Fort Ancient culture was named.
 The attraction, located in Lebanon, Ohio, is home to some more mounds in addition to artifacts left behind by that civilization.
 But it happened to be a Monday, the one day of the week that Fort Ancient is closed.

-I was, at least, able to make it one more special mound built by the Fort Ancient Indians.
-And aside from the Serpent Mound, this is the only other large animal effigy mound in Ohio.
-But it was likely built at least 1,000 years later.
+I was, at least, able to make it to a special mound built by the Fort Ancient Indians.
+Aside from the Serpent Mound, in fact, this is the only other large animal effigy mound in all of Ohio.
+It was likely built at least 1,000 years later, however.

 While most people have at least seen a photograph of Serpent Mound, the ancient history of Ohio remains largely unknown to most Americans.
-Yet sites like the Serpent Mound were clearly much, much more than pretty animal images made of dirt.
+Yet these sites were clearly much, much more than pretty animal images made of dirt.

 The Adena, Hopewell and Fort Ancient cultures were undoubtedly highly sophisticated civilizations.
-And as painful as it may be for some to admit, there’s a lot we have to from them even in our modern era.
-As the word on these prehistoric monuments gets out, we can only hope that respect for the ancient world will increase.
-That’s the only way we can prevent the secret ‘codes’ embedded in sites like the Newark Earthworks from being lost forever.
+And as painful as it may be for some to admit, there’s a lot we have to learn from them, even in our modern, ‘progressive’ era.

-The best order to visit the sites in all depends on where you’re staying in Ohio.
+The best order in which to visit the sites all depends on where you’re staying in Ohio.
 Coming from the northern part of the state and returning there the next day, the order described above worked well for me.
-Though I supposed I could’ve started with Newark Earthworks on the first day while saving the Serpent Mound for the next morning, for example.
+Though I suppose I could’ve started with Newark Earthworks on the first day while saving the Serpent Mound for the next morning.

 Getting around to all the sites mentioned above requires you to have your own vehicle.
 It may be possible to stay in towns like Colombus and Dayton and to take a taxi to get to some of the nearby mound sites.
 But this would be both an expensive journey and it’d require a whole lot of extra time.